 A Poet’s Rhythm

-Deepen your writing practice with a dedicated, consistent poetic community from fall through spring.
+Deepen your writing practice with a dedicated, consistent poetic community.
 Combination in-person and online workshop that changes each season and allows you to experiment and play while being supported in your creative pursuit.

 The Poetry of Personal Essay